euoia/node-mud/README.md

 `cp .env.example .env` and modify as necessary.

+## Requirements

+A mongo DB instance.
+Configure the host and port in `.env`.

 ## Running

 Use `npm start` to start, or `npm run watch` to start with nodemon.